gophercoders/website/content/lessonplans/KS2/lower/selection.md

 ### Prerequisites

-The example program uses the times tables up to 12, so the pupils must be familiar with these.
+The example program uses the concept of temperature so the pupils must be familiar with this first.

 The lesson builds on earlier lessons so the pupils should have covered Lessons 1-8 in the series